 For Limited & Joint-Stock Partnerships:

-- Finalize the agreement (with notary or electronic form as needed).
+- Finalise the agreement (with notary or electronic form as needed).

 - Register the firm in the National Court Register (KRS).